 Though the Friday the 13th franchise is by no means horror ingenuity by modern standards, it sets out to get the adrenaline pumping through its audience’s veins, and it accomplishes just that.

 Launch Year: 1981

 Sam Raimi, the genius behind the original Tobey Maguire-led Spider-Man, helmed The Evil Dead series, acting as both writer and director on the primary trilogy.
-The Evil Dead follows five friends who travel to a cabin in the woods (always a safe choice with reliable cell service), where they accidentally release flesh-eating zombies via an ancient Sumerian text.
+The Evil Dead follows five friends who travel to a cabin in the woods (always a safe choice with reliable cell service), where they accidentally unleash an evil force that possesses people and turns them into murderous monsters.

 While the first film is primarily horror with occasional satirical elements, the second film ups the ante via slapstick and quippy one-liners.
 The primary trilogy centers Ash Williams (Bruce Campbell) — an everyday man who becomes an amusingly arrogant and embittered zombie slayer across time.
 Overall, the movies are a little bit ridiculous and a lot bit gory.
 Films include The Evil Dead (1981), Evil Dead 2 (1987), Army of Darkness (1992), and a 2013 remake, Evil Dead, directed by Fede Alvarez.